Interview Nicolas Pinard, Manager of the Factory Sport Games in Chazay

 NP: Today, from the moment Padel Central (Limonest-Dardilly) is no longer there, there are no more direct competitors.
 Saint-Priest, Spirit Padel, is not a competitor for us, it is too far.
 There may be the TCM5 a little bit and possibly Champagne when they go to class.
 There is a clientele that is there and that is loyal.

 NP: We are with Head and Nox.
-Head because it's true that Johann Bergeron often comes here (Number one of the padel French), it was easier for us.
-But, we are not at all closed, we will bring in Nox and maybe other brands.
-We are not closed to selling and making other products to customers.
+Head because it's true that Johann Bergeron often comes here (Number one in French padel), it was easier for us.
+But, we are not closed at all, we will bring in Nox and maybe other brands.
+We are not closed to selling and making other products for customers.

-NP: At project level, we don't work too sincerely with Head because we are limited with the height of the ceiling.
+NP: At project level, we don't work too sincerely with Head because we are limited by the height of the ceiling.
 We cannot host approved tournaments.
-It limits the competition part quite a bit, but not the fun part.
-That's why we're building two lots of padel extra outside.
-With these fields, we will be able to do outdoor and homologated tournaments.
-It could really be interesting because there is a real demand for it.
+It limits the competition part quite a bit but not the fun part.
+That's why we are building two additional padel courts outside.
+With these courts, we will be able to hold outdoor and approved tournaments.
+This could really be interesting because there is a real demand for it.

 - Do you have contacts with the FFT to try to develop the sport as well as possible?